alabbas-ali/code-challenge/README.md

 ## Lint Project

 Run `npm run lint` to check the lint proplems. or `npm run lint--autofix` to activate the autofixer from fixing the possible lint erros to fix.

+# Docker Run

+Run `docker build . -t alabbas/code-challenge` create the image with tag alabbas/code-challenge.
+Run `docker images` command to list all the docker images in your machine.
+Run `docker run -p 3000:80 alabbas/code-challenge` to run the docker image.
+Navigate to your browser with `http://localhost:3000`

+Unfortunately the API is blocked by CORS policy.
+So until we have a running backend proxy maybe using angular server this docker container run will not be a very good option.
+I try to get that runing maybe could be done later in future.